Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/2_building-a-rag-chatbot.md

 First, let's add a file called `rag.jac` to our project.
 This file will contain the code for the Retrieval Augmented Generation module.

-Jac allows you to import Python libraries, making it easy to integrate existing libraries such as langchain, langchain_community, and more.
+Jac allows you to import Python libraries, making it easy to integrate existing libraries such as [Langchain](https://www.langchain.com), [Langchain Community](https://pypi.org/project/langchain-community/), and more.
 In this RAG engine, we need document loaders, text splitters, embedding functions, and vector stores.

 ```jac
 import:py os;